niaid/h5n1-chi-010/README.md

 Output data:
 * `RESULTS/Microarrays/PBMC/pattern_discovery/s10_pattern_scores.rds`

-# Gene Expression PAXgene data processing
+# Gene Expression PAXgene Data Processing

-## Data post processing
+## Data Post Processing

 ### We found that two samples were switched.
 This is to correct it.

 **TODO: I don't have the scripts in the workflow that generates "DATA_PROCESSED/Microarrays/PAXgene/eset.apt.RData".
 For now I will just copy it from Yuri's**